httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Signature Parameters {#signature-params}

-HTTP Message Signatures have metadata properties that provide information regarding the signature's generation and verification, such as the set of covered components, a timestamp, identifiers for verification key material, and other utilities.
+HTTP Message Signatures have metadata properties that provide information regarding the signature's generation and verification, consisting of the ordered set of covered components and the ordered set of parameters including a timestamp of signature creation, identifiers for verification key material, and other utilities.
+This metadata is represented by a special derived component for signature parameters, and it is treated slightly differently from other covered components.

 The signature parameters component name is `@signature-params`.
-This message component's value is REQUIRED as part of the [signature base](#create-sig-input) but the component identifier MUST NOT be enumerated within the set of covered components itself.

-The signature parameters component value is the serialization of the signature parameters for this signature, including the covered components set with all associated parameters.
+The signature parameters component value is the serialization of the signature parameters for this signature, including the covered components ordered set with all associated parameters.
 These parameters include any of the following:

 * `created`: Creation time as an Integer UNIX timestamp value.
 Sub-second precision is not supported.
 Inclusion of this parameter is RECOMMENDED.
 * `expires`: Expiration time as an Integer UNIX timestamp value.
 Sub-second precision is not supported.